 - Ability to add audiovisual details.

-Thus, the use of virtual reality and wearables in a building is a new practical, promising direction that allows the development of the construction industry and improves the quality of work and the appearance of cities, districts, and buildings.
+Thus, the use of virtual reality and wearables in building is a new practical, promising direction that allows the development of the construction industry and improves the quality of work and the appearance of cities, districts, and buildings.
 Furthermore, new information technologies make it possible to save money, consider all the wishes of the customer as accurately as possible, and prevent undesirable events during construction.
+By embracing augmented reality applications in construction, businesses can streamline processes, enhance safety, and revolutionize the way they work, paving the way for a more efficient and productive future in the industry.